-- After a successful function check, switch on the measuring device. - ► After a successful startup, the local display switches automatically from the startup display to the operational display. - If nothing appears on the local display or a diagnostic message is displayed, refer to
+- ▶ After a successful function check, switch on the measuring device. - After a successful startup, the local display switches automatically from the startup display to the operational display.

 10.3 Setting the operating language

 Factory setting: English or ordered local language